Omarci55/IntroHtmlExercise/README.md

 This website will be developed during the DCI - Digital Career Institute Web Entwiclklung course.

-Developed from Marcio Alves \
+Developed by Marcio Alves and other generous collaborators \
 Berlin, february 2022